 "Certified natural gas suppliers" are competitive retail natural gas suppliers that have been certified by the PUCO to participate in the Energy Choice program.

 Do I have to choose a supplier?

-Energy Choice is an opportunity — not a mandate.
+Energy Choice is an opportunity to manage your gas costs through selection of a rate plan that works for you.
 If you are eligible to participate in the Energy Choice program and do not choose a supplier, one will still be assigned to you.
 You will still receive the same reliable natural gas service, but you won’t be selecting from whom you buy the natural gas.
 Although customers are not required to shop, Dominion Energy Ohio encourages customers to review available options periodically to ensure they are making informed decisions about their natural gas costs.

 Does my choice in supplier affect how my local distribution company treats me?

 Absolutely not.
 Although you purchase your gas from a retail supplier, Dominion Energy Ohio will continue to deliver the natural gas to your home, respond to any emergencies, and provide customer service.